winstonwolff/tychon/README.md

 TODO
 ----
+* minimal language: functions, macros

+    - >>> evaluating a variable fetches it's value

+    - functions (or macros) can manipulate Scope
+    - if(predicate true_block else: false_block)
+    - constant(name value scope:@scope)
+    - variable(name value scope:@scope)
+    - range()
+    - for()

-- Syntax:
+* Nicer Syntax:
     - := — set variable
     - = — define constant

-- functions can manipulate Scope
-- Graphical multi-user-dungeon
+* Graphical multi-user-dungeon
     - Rooms with an image
     - hot spots which activate a script when clicked
     - script can print a message, or go to another room
+- DSL or Macros for asserting the shape of data (related to typing)
+- Replacement for SASS, that can also write unit tests for CSS.
 - DSL or Macros for automated testing
 - DSL or Macros for generating html
-- evaluating a variable fetches it's value
 - execute browser via WASM
 - Syntax error messages from parser